MeTaNoV/model-training/README.md

 ### HTTPS

 * By default, the service uses http.
 To support https, you must have a domain name and an SSL certificate from a certificate authority.
 Once you have the certificate you can either directly update the service to use https or configure a reverse proxy with https.
 To update the service to use https, simply provide the ssl_keyfile and ssl_certfile params to app.run() at the bottom of coordinator.py.
  If you directly update the server to use https you might want to change the default port to 443.
-You can change this in app.run(), the deployment script (update the firewall), and docker-compose (for local usage)
+You can change this in app.run(), the deployment script (update the firewall), and docker compose (for local usage)

 ### M1 Mac